Learn how to write an engaging sales pitch in any format with these examples and templates from the experts.

 Traditionally, a sales pitch is defined as “a talk or a way of talking that is intended to persuade you to buy something.”
-But here’s the thing.
-People don’t like to be sold to — our brains are actually wired to resist sales messages.
+But here’s the thing: People don’t like to be sold to; our brains are wired to resist sales messages.

-We argue that a sales pitch shouldn’t be about persuading a prospect to buy: instead, use a sales pitch to persuade the prospect to take the next step in the sales process.
+A sales pitch shouldn’t be about persuading a prospect to buy.
+Instead, use a sales pitch to persuade the prospect to take the next step in the sales process.

 What is a sales pitch?

 A sales pitch is a message or script designed to lead your audience to a certain action, such as an appointment or demo.
 It can be formal or informal, verbal or written down.
-A sales pitch sets the tone for the entire customer relationship.
+It sets the tone for the entire customer relationship.

 A good sales pitch is concise and provides value to the recipient.
 Use it to begin a conversation, not to sell to the prospect.